 Everyone is different!

 Note that outcomes are different from person to person, even with the same level of injury.
 Many factors are involved.
 The grade and severity of your injury may change over time.
 Your abilities and function may change, too.
-After the initial period of adjustment, many people with all levels of SCI report a high quality of life.
-Work with your doctor and healthcare team to learn what outcomes you might expect with your injury, and what goals to work toward.
+After a period of adjustment, many people with all levels of SCI report a high quality of life.
+Work with your doctor and healthcare team to learn what outcomes you might expect with your injury, additional treatments and therapies from which you might benefit, and what goals to work toward.